rancilhac/optiRADCT/README.md

 arguments:

-`-d | --data : full path to a directory containing the raw data (cf. ipyrad documentation for file names formating).
+-d | --data : full path to a directory containing the demultiplexed data.
 Files are expected to be gzip-compressed (.gz extension) and all .gz files in the directory will be used.
 See ipyrad's documentation for more details on files naming conventions.

 -n | --name : a base name for ipyrad's assemblies.

 -w | --work : full path to working directory where ipyrad assemblies and optiRADCT will be stored

--u | --iCT : the range of iCTs to test, provided between apostrophes, e.g. '0.80 0.85 0.90'.
+-i | --iCT : the range of iCTs to test, provided between apostrophes, e.g. '0.80 0.85 0.90'.

 -b | --bCT : standardized clustering threshold to be used for between-samples clustering (e.g. 0.90) (optional)